-We have audited the annual accounts and consolidated accounts of Kopy Goldfields AB for the financial year 2018-01-01-2018-12-31.
-The annual accounts and consolidated accounts of the company are included on pages x-yy in this document.
+We have audited the annual accounts and consolidated accounts of Kopy Goldfields AB (publ) for the year 2019.
+The annual accounts and consolidated accounts of the company are included on pages 30-56 in this document.

-In our opinion, the annual accounts have been prepared in accordance with the Annual Accounts Act and present fairly, in all material respects, the financial position of the parent company as of 31 December 2018 and its financial performance and cash flow for the year then ended in accordance with the Annual Accounts Act.
-The consolidated accounts have been prepared in accordance with the Annual Accounts Act and present fairly, in all material respects, the financial position of the group as of 31 December 2018 and their financial performance and cash flow for the year then ended in accordance with International Financial Reporting Standards (IFRS), as adopted by the EU, and the Annual Accounts Act.
+In our opinion, the annual accounts have been prepared in accordance with the Annual Accounts Act and present fairly, in all material respects, the financial position of parent company and the group as of 31 December 2019 and its financial performance and cash flow for the year then ended in accordance with the Annual Accounts Act.
+The consolidated accounts have been prepared in accordance with the Annual Accounts Act and present fairly, in all material respects, the financial position of the group as of 31 December 2019 and their financial performance and cash flow for the year then ended in accordance with International Financial Reporting Standards (IFRS), as adopted by the EU, and the Annual Accounts Act.
 The statutory administration report is consistent with the other parts of the annual accounts and consolidated accounts.

-We therefore recommend that the general meeting of shareholders adopts the income statement and balance sheet for the parent company and the group.
+We therefore recommend that the general meeting of shareholders adopts the income statement and balance sheet for the parent company and income statement and statement of financial position of the group.